Courses

 MARCCD

-MARCCD—Model for Adaptive Response to Complex Cyclical Disasters—helps communities anticipate, adapt, and grow through disasters.
-Using engaging visuals and tools like the Community Balance Sheet, MARCCD illustrates coping strategies, resilience-building, and the importance of community support in navigating stress, trauma, and recovery.
+MARCCD (Model for Adaptive Response to Complex Cyclical Disasters) helps communities anticipate, adapt and grow through disasters.
+Learn coping strategies, resilience-building skills and how community support carries people through stress, trauma and recovery.

 A young woman smiles warmly while sitting on a couch across from another person, suggesting a supportive counseling or therapy session